Peter Braunstein: Manhunt and capture

 On November 17, 2005, Braunstein was spotted at a local Cobble Hill coffee shop in Brooklyn.
 The shop's owner recognized the suspect and alerted two policemen nearby.
 The blocks surrounding the area were quickly filled with dozens of police officers, some wearing riot gear, as well as the news media.
 Around 1:30 p.m., a police bloodhound who had been given a pillow recovered at the scene of the sexual assault picked up a scent and tracked it two blocks to an abandoned building.
 Police forces stormed the building but found no evidence of the suspect.
 Throughout the day, posters were hung up in the area offering a reward of $12,000 for information leading to the capture of Braunstein.

 He was captured on December 16, 2005, in Memphis, Tennessee, around 3:30 p.m.
 A University of Memphis student saw him and notified police.
 As the police moved in, he reportedly shouted, "I am the man the world is looking for" (although other sources have reported slightly different accounts of his words).
-Braunstein then stabbed himself thirteen times in the neck yet failed to commit suicide.
+Braunstein then stabbed himself thirteen times in the neck yet survived the suicide attempt.
 After recovery from surgery, he was transferred to New York custody and on December 23, 2005, a grand jury indicted him for the Halloween attack; he was arraigned on January 5, 2006, and pleaded not guilty to charges of sexual abuse, arson, kidnapping, burglary, and robbery.

 On Christmas Day, the New York Post reported that Braunstein had been working at Xavier High School, a prominent New York all-boys private school.
 His employment was mere archiving work and had no direct contact with any students.
 The day before the attack, he told the school he was leaving for "an extended writing assignment".
 The day after the attack, he returned to Xavier to cash a paycheck.
 English teacher and rugby coach Mike Tolkin said that Braunstein "kept to himself".
 The day before the article was run, Xavier parents received letters from the school telling them of Braunstein's employment and explained that there was no need for any concern.